 Dogecoin is a derivative of Luckycoin, which was a fork of Litecoin.
 Dogecoin used the Luckycoin code initially and used a Scrypt-based consensus algorithm to impose how a network of computers running their software came to a consensus with transaction history.
 Luckycoin has now disappeared.

-Recently, Elon Musk, CEO of Tesla, tweeted that Dogecoin is his favourite crypto coin.
+In 2021 Elon Musk, CEO of Tesla, tweeted that Dogecoin was his favourite crypto coin.
 He said that he wants to be involved in improving Dogecoin.
 He said, "Working with Doge devs to improve system transaction efficiency.
 Potentially promising."